njsilbiger/Coding_open_notebook/_posts/2017-01-17-DataStructurePlotting.md

 Lauren Pandori, a grad student in the Sorte Lab, supplied me with some of her data for this lesson.
 Let's take a look at how she formatted it.

-The first time that she sent me here data it was formatted like this:
+The first time that she sent me her data it was formatted like this:

 ![ShortFormat]({{ njsilbiger.github.io }}/images/Week2/ShortFormat.png)

 There are two issues with this formatting:
 1) It is in short format.
-You can see that ever quadrat has its own column.
+You can see that every quadrat has its own column.
 This is completely fine for analyzing data in excel, but it is not appropriate for R.
 2) The names have spaces and non alphanumeric characters in them and they are long.

 Here is an example of this same data, but formatted in a way that is much more amenable to R:

 ![LongFormat]({{ njsilbiger.github.io }}/images/Week2/LongFormat.png?raw=true =200x200)

-You can see now that every row is a unique data point with all the columns listed the different attributes of that data point.
+You can see now that every row is a unique data point with all the columns listing the different attributes of that data point.

 ----------
 **Simple Plotting**

 Today we are going to take Lauren's data and make a simple plot.
-Lauren's data set consists of Mussels counts across 5 different microhabitat types (Tide pools, Unsheltered Solitary, Sheltered Aggregate, and Unsheltered Aggregate) in 3 different tidal zone (Low, Mid, High).
+Lauren's data set consists of mussel counts across 5 different microhabitat types (Tide pools, Unsheltered Solitary, Sheltered Aggregate, and Unsheltered Aggregate) in 3 different tidal zone (Low, Mid, High).
 She also has 10 replicate quadrats across each tidal zone and microhabitat type.
 When I asked Lauren how she wanted her data plotted she sent me this picture. :) So, this is what we are going to plot today!

 ![LaurenDrawing]({{ njsilbiger.github.io }}/images/Week2/LaurenDrawing.JPG?raw=true =200x200)